“Short fiction seems more targeted – hand grenades of ideas, if you will. When they work, they hit, they explode, and you never forget them.” ―

 Indiana Review’s Half-K Prize

 offers a first prize of US$1000 and publication.
 Writers can submit up to three pieces of writing up to 500 words each and there are no genre or form restrictions.
-Entries open on 1 July and close on 15 August.
+The entry fee is $20 and includes a one-year subscription to Indiana Review.
+Entries are expected to open on 1 July.

 Manchester Fiction Prize

 is a major international literary competition open to anyone aged 16 or over.
-The winner receives a cash prize of £10,000 (US$13,500).
+The winner receives a cash prize of £10,000 (US$11,500).
 Stories can be up to 2500 words in length.
-Entries close on 14 September.
+The entry fee is £17.50.
+Entries are expected to close in mid-September.

 John Steinbeck Short Story Award